 This class will focus on the essential skills journalists need to produce excellent work.
 It will include methods of finding facts and sources, digging below the surface and analysing the evidence.
-There will be special emphasis on interviewing in gathering and presenting the news.
+There will be special emphasis on interviewing.
 Students will learn how to find and use information tucked away in court, business and property records as well as in libraries and on the Internet.
 There will also be instruction in using Freedom of Information laws to get access to government files.